metal3-io/cluster-api-provider-metal3/docs/e2e-test.md

 ### K8s upgrade tests

 Kubernetes version upgrade in target nodes.
-E2E has following k8s version
-upgrades:

-- `v1.26` => `v1.27`
+We run three latest version upgrades in k8s-upgrade tests for main branch and one kubernetes upgrade version for each release branch.
+When a new Kubernetes minor release is available, we will try to support it in an upcoming CAPM3 patch release (only in the latest supported CAPM3 minor release).

+For example:

+Main branch k8s-upgrade tests:

 - `v1.27` => `v1.28`
 - `v1.28` => `v1.29`
+- `v1.29` => `v1.30`

+Release 1.7 branch k8s-upgrade test:

+- `v1.29` => `v1.30`

+Release 1.6 branch k8s-upgrade test:

+- `v1.28` => `v1.29`

+Release 1.5 branch k8s-upgrade test:

+- `v1.26` => `v1.27`

+When Kubernetes 1.31 is released, k8s-upgrade `v1.30` => `v1.31` will be
+supported in v1.7.x (but not in v1.6.x)

 ### Live ISO test